There's No Freaking Way I'll be Your Lover! Unless...: Anime

 An anime television series adaptation was announced on November 19, 2024.
 It is produced by Studio Mother and directed by Natsumi Uchinuma, with Naruhisa Arakawa handling series composition and scripts, Kojikoji designing the characters, and Yoshiaki Fujisawa composing the music.
 The series aired from July 8 to September 23, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX, SUN and BS11 listed the series premiere on July 7, 2025, at 25:00, which is effectively July 8 at 1:00 a.m.
 JST.)
 The opening theme song is "Muri Muri Evolution", performed by Akari Nanawo, while the ending theme song is "Mayocchauwa" (迷っちゃうわ), performed by The Dance for Philosophy.
 Remow licensed the series for streaming on the It's Anime YouTube channel.
 (Note: In selected territories for a limited time only.)

 On September 23, 2025, after the anime's finale, a sequel was announced.
-It will be first released theatrically on November 21 of the same year under the title There's No Freaking Way I'll Be Your Lover!
+It was first released theatrically on November 21 of the same year under the title There's No Freaking Way I'll Be Your Lover!
 Unless... ~Next Shine~.
-The sequel will then also air on television in five episodes at a later date.
+The sequel then also aired on television in five episodes on January 1, 2026.